-We remember: Pure oils are completely water-free.
-If you only use oil for facial care on dehydrated skin, it will not be supplied with the moisture it so desperately needs.
-Over time, the wrong care can make symptoms worse.
+We remember: pure oils are completely water-free.
+If you only use oil for facial care when your skin is dehydrated, it won't be provided with the moisture it so desperately needs.
+Over time, improper care can cause symptoms to worsen.

-That doesn't mean you should completely ban facial oil from your skin care routine, however.
-The right timing is much more important: If you use your facial oil on top of a mild, hydrating serum , the moisture from the serum is better trapped and retained in the skin layers - win-win!
+However, that doesn't mean that you should completely ban facial oil from your skin care routine.
+What's more important is the right timing: If you use your facial oil on top of a mild, hydrating serum , the moisture from the serum is better trapped and retained in the skin layers - win-win!

 Conclusion: Oil is good for the skin, but does not have a moisturizing effect!

-Oils don't hydrate the skin because they simply don't have any.
-Nevertheless, high-quality vegetable oils and fats have their place in effective skin care.
-They play an important role both on their own and in moisturizing creams: they protect against excessive moisture loss by regulating the permeability of the skin barrier.
-The valuable ingredients from creams and serums as well as the liquid remain where they are needed - in the skin.
+Oils do not provide the skin with moisture because they simply do not contain any.
+High-quality plant oils and fats still have their place in effective skin care.
+Both alone and in moisturizers, they fulfill an important role: they protect against excessive moisture loss by regulating the permeability of the skin barrier.
+This means that the valuable ingredients from creams and serums as well as the liquid stay where they are needed - in the skin.

-Because pure vegetable oils are also packed with high-quality fatty acids, antioxidant vitamins and secondary plant substances, they are phenomenal beauty boosters that every skin type can benefit from.
+Because pure plant oils are also packed with high-quality fatty acids, antioxidant vitamins and phytochemicals, they are phenomenal beauty boosters that every skin type can benefit from.

 Discover the pampering FIVE facial oils in the shop now!